SofiaRaak/DCE/README.md

 ### Using the program with a local text file of fasta sequences

 The program can also be used with local .txt files of fasta sequences.
 Two example files with a single (test.fasta) and multiple (test2.fasta) fasta sequences are provided in the main branch.
-For local files, no email is required.
+For local files no email is required.

 ```
 import diffusion_estimate as de